 In fact, Prometric notifies the Department of Insurance of your exam results within 2 business days.

-3. Apply for License
+3. Becoming a licensed Medicare Agent – Apply for License

 After passing the exam, apply for your license by completing an application at the National Insurance Producer Registry website.